Fred Russell: Boxing, horse racing, and golf

 Russell covered major championship boxing and was a long-time friend of heavyweight champion Jack Dempsey.
 He covered more than 50 consecutive runnings of the Kentucky Derby.
-Russell covered the first Masters golf tournament in 1934 in Augusta, Georgia and over 40 subsequent Masters'.
-He was a close friend friend of Bobby Jones (who preferred to be called "Bob").
+Russell covered the first Masters golf tournament in 1934 in Augusta, Georgia, and over 40 subsequent Masters'.
+He was a close friend of Bobby Jones (who preferred to be called "Bob").
 Russell got to know him before Jones' golfing success, when Jones was a part owner of the Atlanta Crackers, a minor league baseball team.
 Like Russell, Jones was a great storyteller and this trait was part of the foundation for their friendship.

 Football

 Paul "Bear" Bryant was a friend of Russell's for close to a half-century.
 They first met in 1937 on a four-day train ride from Birmingham to Pasadena when University of Alabama went to play in the 1937 Rose Bowl.
 Bryant was an unknown at the time who had only recently graduated from the University of Alabama and had stayed on as an assistant coach there.
 They talked for hours on the trip and Bryant basically told his life story to Russell, who years later said, "I was never more favorably impressed by a young coach as I was by Bryant."
 Russell helped Bryant get a job as assistant coach at Vanderbilt in 1940.
 From this initial acquaintance, a friendship developed between the two men and they became trusted confidants over the years.
 Their wives became close and the couples visited their respective cities in the summer through the 1960s and 1970s.
 Bryant and his wife usually dined with the Russells before the annual Vanderbilt-Alabama games.